AdamStelmaszczyk/gtsa/README.md

 1. Specify game rules by subclassing `State` and `Move`.
 2. Choose AI algorithm (`Minimax`, `MonteCarloTreeSearch`), play by yourself (`Human`) or against external program (`Executable`).
-3. Read the game state, pass it to algorithm and output the move.
+3. Read the game state, pass it to the algorithm and output the move.
 For local, statistically significant tests, use `Tester`.

 Game examples
 ---